Seteco/Somorrostro/statsd.md

 netdata can visualize statsd collected metrics in 2 ways:

-1. Each metric gets its own private chart.
+1. Each metric gets its own **private chart**.
 This is the default and does not require any configuration (although there are a few options to tweak).

-2. Synthetic charts can be created, combining multiple metrics, independently of their metric types.
+2. **Synthetic charts** can be created, combining multiple metrics, independently of their metric types.
 For this type of charts, special configuration is required, to define the chart title, type, units, its dimensions, etc.

 ### private metric charts